petermr/tigr2ess/crops/rice/GetpapersSearchQueryRice.md

 ### discussions

-Getpapers command downloads scientific journals into XML, JSON and PDF formats.
+`getpapers` command downloads scientific journals into XML, JSON and PDF formats.
 One may set the command-line option to fix the desired format.
 Here the option for XML as well as PDF format are passed-on and the count of papers are set to 100.
 Advanced search query may be used to enhance to search performance.
-These allow search terms and phrases to be combined with OR, AND and NOT.
+These allow search terms and phrases to be combined with `OR`, `AND` and `NOT`.
 Search is performed from to mentioned APIs.
-Here as a default option EPMC is used for the search.
+Here as a default option `EPMC` is used for the search.
 API name has to be passed-on as command-line option.
-In regard to this get help from getpapers.md file over the repository - https://github.com/petermr/tigr2ess/getpapers.md
+In regard to this get help from [getpapers documentation] getpapers.md file over the repository - https://github.com/petermr/tigr2ess/getpapers.md

 For example -